satyam7897/satyam/README.md

 # satyam
-This is first Git repo
+This is my first Git repo
 Auther - Satyam Singh